-- C: Call GRBfreemodel() for each model, then call GRBfreeenv() for the Gurobi environment
+- C: Call GRBfreemodel() for each model, then call GRBfreeenv() for the Gurobi environment.

-- C++: If you use pointers to GRBModel and GRBEnv objects, delete all GRBModel objects, then delete the GRBEnv object
+- C++: If you use pointers to GRBModel and GRBEnv objects, delete all GRBModel objects, then delete the GRBEnv object.

-- .Java: Call GRBModel.dispose() on all GRBModel objects, then call GRBEnv.dispose() on the GRBEnv object
+- .Java: Call GRBModel.dispose() on all GRBModel objects, then call GRBEnv.dispose() on the GRBEnv object.

-- .NET: Call GRBModel.Dispose() on all GRBModel objects, then call GRBEnv.Dispose() on the GRBEnv object
+- .NET: Call GRBModel.Dispose() on all GRBModel objects, then call GRBEnv.Dispose() on the GRBEnv object.

-- Gurobi 9.0.0 or newer: Call Model.dispose() on all Model objects, Env.dispose() on all Env objects (if used), then call disposeDefaultEnv().
-More details.
+- For Gurobi 9.0.0 or newer: Call Model.dispose() on all Model objects.
+Then, if using custom-made environments, call Env.dispose() on all Env objects.
+Otherwise, call disposeDefaultEnv().